Parking Spots

 - Keep the report easy to read

 Turn off columns you do not need for the task.
-A shorter report is easier to review and easier to export.
+A shorter report is easier to review on screen and in a spreadsheet.

 Export the report

-Use export when you need to share the report outside the app or save a copy for your records.
+Use export when you need to share the report outside the app or save a copy for your records—for example before a billing review or when a manager asks for a spreadsheet.

 - Set the date range first